-- S.2.2.2.
+- S.2.2.1.
+Air Elimination.
+Batching meters shall be equipped with an effective air eliminator. - S.2.2.2.
 Directional Flow Valves.
 Valves intended to prevent reversal of flow shall be automatic in operation. - S.2.3.
 Multi-Jet Meter Identification.
 Multi-Jet water meters shall be clearly and permanently marked as such on the device or identified on the Certificate of Conformance.
 (Added 2003)